 The top-of-the-line High Country features wireless device charging, an 8-inch screen, a 7-speaker premium stereo, and a built-in navigation system.

 We hope that this overview of the great entertainment features available with the Chevy Silverado has given you a good idea of all the fun and enjoyment you can have with your new truck.
-If you have any questions about Chevy’s infotainment system, don’t hesitate to reach out to us.
+These features are just some of the great features that make up the Chevy Silver If you have any questions about Chevy’s infotainment system, don’t hesitate to reach out to us.
 Here at Huffines Chevrolet Plano, we’re delighted to help customers like you get their infotainment systems up and running, and resolve any problems.
 Contact us today to learn more.

 Image via Flickr by Truckhardware